adecoste2/MechaCar_Statistical_Analysis/README.md

 ![t_test4](https://github.com/adecoste2/MechaCar_Statistical_Analysis/blob/main/Images/t_test4.png?raw=true)
 * When the t-test was performed on Lot3 data the results showed a p-value lower (p = 0.04) than the significance level of p = 0.05.
 Therefore the null hypothesis is rejected which leads to the conclusion that there is reason to believe the PSI is different than the mean of 1500 in Lot3.

+## Study Design: MechaCar vs Competition
+A statistical study that could quantify how the MechaCar performs against it's competition would first need historical product data on both MechaCar and it's competitor's comparable vehicles over the last 3-5.

+### Metrics to be Tested
+* Cost
+* Safety Rating

+### The Null or Alternative Hypothesis
+Cost:
+Null Hypothesis (H0): MechaCar is priced correctly based on its performance of key metrics within similar vehicle classes.
+Alternative Hypothesis (Ha): MechaCar is not priced correctly based on its performance of key metrics within similar vehicle classes.

+Safety Rating:
+Null Hypothesis (H0): MechaCar has a high safety rating based on its performance of key metrics within similar vehicle classes.
+Alternative Hypothesis (Ha): MechaCar does not have ahigh safety rating based on its performance of key metrics within similar vehicle classes.

+### Statistical Testing
+* The statistical testing used to test the hypothesis would be compare costs between MechaCars and its competitors of similar vehicle classes.
+This can be done through a two-sample t-test.
+The results would show if the sales are significiantly different and if so, MechaCar can appropriately price their vehicles according to the results.

+* To compare Safety Ratings, the study can compare MechaCar safety rating data against its competitor's safety rating data of similar vehicle classes.
+This can be done through a two-sample t-test.
+The results would show if the safety ratings are significiantly different.
+If MechaCar's safety ratings are lower than its competitors they can address the issues to increase their vehicles security ratings.
+If MechaCar's safety ratings are higher then they can use the information to market the safety of their vehicles.

+### Data Needed
+The data needed to run the statistical testing would be cost and safety rating data of vehicles of similar class from MechaCar and their competitors over the last 3-5 years.